edf-hpc/clara/docs/users_guide.md

 Lists all contents of the repository.

 This distribution in <dist> must be listed in the field "allowed_distributions" from the section [common].

 ### Examples

+To mirror locally all the suites from calibre8:

+    # clara repo sync calibre8

 To mirror locally Debian backports for Wheezy:

-    # clara repo sync wheezy-backports
+    # clara repo sync calibre8 wheezy-backports

 To create a local repository and add packages to it: